How To Add Appliances And Usage Data

 Set hours and duty cycle

-Hours used is the selected operating window.
-Duty cycle is the fraction of that window in which the appliance is actually running.
-A fridge or pump may be available for many hours without running continuously.
+Duty cycle is the fraction of the selected operating window in which the appliance is actually running.
+A fridge, pump, or compressor may be available for many hours without drawing full power continuously.

-Duty cycle matters because it stops intermittent loads from being treated as if they run at full power the whole time.
+Duty cycle matters because it stops intermittent loads from being treated as if they run at full power all the time.
+A poor duty cycle assumption can distort the battery, charger, and solar outputs quite badly.

 Set surge and power factor